Eman08/Final_Grad_Submission/README.md

 Note: This application is best viewed on screens of 15 inches and compatible with WINDOWS OS only.

 ## Downloading the installer:
-Download the folder from the git main:
+Download the lawflow-win32-x64.zip folder from git main:
 ![image](https://user-images.githubusercontent.com/77325198/206903176-4ff06cd6-34a3-4b6b-963d-6745c8d6330d.png)

 unzip the file lawflow-win32-x64.zip, you will find a lawflow.exe file